The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 1 6 5 4 3 2 1 6

 Diagram of sections in a typical township.
-A hypothetical township is a six-mile square of 36 sections, each section of land being one square mile, 640 acres.
+An ideal township is a six-mile square of 36 sections, each section of land being one square mile, 640 acres.

 white background: section numbers within the township